tracyyingyingwang/control_charts/readme.md

 ## Methodology

-The first charts presented here are the individual and moving range control charts, also called XmR or ImR.
-The data are collected using rational samples.
-The individual values (sample size is one) are plotted in time order, a central line (average) is plotted, and control limits above and below the central line are plotted.
+There are two sets of control charts in this repository.
+The individual and moving range control charts, also called XmR or ImR, are used to plot rational samples of size 1.
+The average and range control charts, also called XbarR, are used to plot rational samples of size > 1.
+In both cases the values are plotted in time order.
+A central line (average) and control limits above and below the central line are plotted.

 ## License